 Committees and Councils

-The Awards Committee is responsible for nominating students, faculty, and staff for awards and recognition.
+The Awards Committee is charged with advancing faculty and staff recognition by systematically ensuring collegiate nominations.
 This committee answers to the Director of External Relations.

 The College Council consists of the College’s Deans, Directors, Division Heads, Student Council President, Business Officer, External Relations Director, and ex officio membership by the Assistant to the Executive Dean.